Last Reviewed March 11, 2026

 Want to Shop Legal Telescopic Batons?

-We carry a range of expandable batons designed for civilian use.
-If you live in a state where they’re legal, explore your options here:
+We carry a range of expandable batons for customers in areas where they are legal.

 You write that while California Penal Code §22210 is still under appeal that it’s legal to own collapsible batons in CA. Does that mean you can ship to my address at 94544?